raymondsong00/cse15l-lab-reports/lab1.md

 Then, when you open it you should get this image.
 ![Image](Screenshot_20230111_140825.png)

+In VSCode, you can use the terminal and also develop code with the GUI.
+VSCode also allows you to install extensions like a Vim environment to use Vim while coding.
 # Remotely Connecting
 If you haven't changed your password yet, reset your password with [Link](https://sdacs.ucsd.edu/~icc/index.php) If Windows, download git for Windows from [Link](https://gitforwindows.org/)